 - Innovate: Provide a limited allocation of Institutional Computing capabilities at no cost to S&E's for experimentation and learning.
 These base capabilities are accessible via a lightweight proposal process.

 - Incubate: Pilot new computing capabilities; once critical mass utilization of a new capability is reached, it becomes sustainable through sponsor funding.

-- PIC is designed to be an attractive alternative to dedicated programmatic investment in standalone computing capabilities.
-Projects are able to invest in equipment that benefits from the base capability to lower equipment acquisition and maintenance costs.
+- Sustain: Standalone computing capabilities are available through programmatic investments.
+With the exception of LDRD, projects are able to invest in equipment that benefits from the base capability to lower equipment acquisition and maintenance costs.
 Additionally, an investment results in non-competitive access to PIC proportional to the level of investment.